 It is practical examples like this that show us the relevance and potential of the IIoT topic.
 And that’s exactly what Madeleine Mickeleit, Christoph Müller and Jörg Wolf do in this live podcast episode.

-For example, with this use case from A1 Digital: The Hiller company manufactures centrifuges for the food industry.
+For example, with this use case from A1 Digital: The company Hiller manufactures decanter centrifuges and complete systems for solid-liquid separation for the food industry and other sectors.
 Wherever substances need to be separated from each other, their centrifuges come into play.
 Such a centrifuge has a weight of 2 to 6 tons and rotates at thousands of revolutions per minute.
 When A1 Digital became involved, Hiller had already implemented an IoT platform, through which they should actually be able to collect the data relevant to them, such as engine speed, power consumption or vibrations.
 However, the performance in reality looked different and was not satisfactory for the centrifuge manufacturer.
 That’s why they took the step of approaching A1 Digital.
 How they overcame the challenge of accessing the data and what Hiller had planned with the data – key words: customer loyalty, after-sales, predictive maintenance – A1 Digital tells us directly from the field.

 autosen is an expert in all aspects of hardware and data acquisition with its nearly 21,000 different sensors and the io-key IoT gateway.
 “There is a sensor for every use case,” says Müller of autosen.